deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 Based on the advice contained within its first several chapters, she had doodled out a few possibilities on paper, just for the comforting *solidity* of it.
 Historic words that would go in schoolbooks felt like the kind of thing that at least demanded serious and physical consideration, rather than just a text file on her tablet.

 She wanted her big line to alliterate, to reference the famous words of Armstrong, and to imply a bright future while using short and simple words, and she murmured to herself as she jotted alliterative groups.
-“Small step… single, strong, stars, stand… Mars… so, um...
-May, Mark, Many…”
+“Small step… single, strong, stars, stand… Mars… so, um...May, Mark, Many…”

 “Oh!”
 Allison exclaimed.
 She was doing her best to help, by sometimes riffing off whatever latest idea Xiù had mused aloud, and to be fair most of her offerings were helpful.
 “How about *’May this small step on Mars mark the first of many in our long march’*?”